MatsCornegoor/sift-recipe-keeper/README.md

 ## Build

-Sift is a React Native app that needs to be built using standard React Native build tools.Full documentation can be found at fdroid/BUILD.md
+Sift is a React Native app that needs to be built using standard React Native build tools.
+Full documentation can be found at BUILD.md